Preview an Online Diversity Course

 2. "Diversity Day" Presentation or Keynote Address -- Click Here

-3. "Black History Month" Presentation -- Click Here
+3. "Black History" Presentation -- Click Here

 Read about the U.S. Supreme Court Dred Scott Decision